mathursam/fixorchestra/Concepts-Part1-MessageStructures.md

 # Message Structures

-**An Orchestra file contains message definitions and their building blocks.**
+**An Orchestra file contains message definitions and their building blocks, one of the aspects of rules of engagement between counterparties.**

 ## Overview

 Orchestra is *not* a communication protocol in the ususal sense, nor is it an intermediary for messages on the wire.
-Rather, it describes message structures and behaviors of interacting peers about their communications rules--technically, metadata rather than data.
+Rather, it describes message structures and behaviors of interacting peers about their communications rules— technically, metadata rather than data.
+We call these expected behaviors between counterparties *rules of engagement*.
 The benefits of receiving such metadata include the ability to accurately prepare for behaviors in advance rather than discovering them at runtime, potentially leading to unexpected errors or breakdowns.

 ### What's it good for?